-FOUNDATION PLANTING: The minimum size of foundation planting at the time of installation must be at least half of the height of the foundation wall.

-2 LANDSCAPE PLAN REVISIONS AFTER CONSTRUCTION BEGINS: The ARB does not accept changes in the ARB approved landscape plan without the direct supervision of the Landscape Architect of record.
+- 1 FOUNDATION PLANTING: The minimum size of foundation planting at the time of installation must be at least half of the height of the foundation wall. - 2 LANDSCAPE PLAN REVISIONS AFTER CONSTRUCTION BEGINS: The ARB does not accept changes in the ARB approved landscape plan without the direct supervision of the Landscape Architect of record.
 Any changes in the approved landscape plan are to be submitted by a South Carolina registered Landscape Architect for approval prior to installation.
-The ARB requires the Landscape Architect of record to complete and sign a Landscape Certification form certifying that the landscape design is installed in general conformance and the intent of the approved plans.
-The Landscape Architect of record may be changed to a different Landscape Architect by submittal of a new sealed landscape plan.
-(3) TREE PROTECTION: The ARB requires tree protection fencing to enclose the entire work site creating natural areas to be preserved.
+The ARB requires the Landscape Architect of record to complete and sign a Landscape Certification form, certifying that the landscape design is installed in general conformance and intent of the approved plans.
+The Landscape Architect of record may be changed to a different Landscape Architect by submittal of a new sealed landscape plan. - 3 TREE PROTECTION: The ARB requires tree protection fencing to enclose the entire work site creating natural areas to be preserved.
 These areas to be preserved are not to be altered, cleared, or pruned in any way, both during and after construction, without onsite review and approval from the ARB.
 Clearing or pruning of trees and vegetation for views cannot occur until the home is completely framed.
 View clearing and pruning requires onsite approval by the ARB Administrator or an ARB representative.
 The tree protection fencing must also be installed around specific trees to be saved.
-All protective fencing must be maintained until the completion of construction, and all construction materials and vehicles must remain outside of the preserved areas.
+All protective fencing must be maintained until the completion of construction and all construction materials and vehicles must remain outside of the preserved areas.
 Trees that die due to damage during construction must be mitigated.

-All properties are subject to the South Carolina Department of Health and Environmental Control Office of Ocean and Coastal Resource Management storm water runoff regulations.
+All properties are subject to the South Carolina Department of Health and Environmental Control Office of Ocean and Coastal Resource Management storm water runoff Regulations.

 These regulations require strict compliance with the Storm Water Management Plan for your property before trimming any vegetation, moving soil, or otherwise doing any construction on the property.
 A violation may result in civil penalties as well as other adverse action.
-Erosion control measures should be installed prior to applying for a building permit from the ARB.
+Erosion control measures should be installed prior to applying for a building permit from the Architectural Review Board.
+View clearing and buffers along critical areas are also regulated by Charleston County.